 I wanted to create an amazing new accent wall for my new boudoir studio.
 I searched high and low on Pinterest and found a photo of Ombré wallpaper.
 Cool right?
 Wrong.
 It didn’t exist anywhere anymore and then I fell down a Pinterest hole trying to find the original post and what shop might possibly have it.

-I came across a post on how to ombré a wall with paint.
+I came across a post on how to ombré a wall with paint on Pinterest from 2007.
 This got me thinking.
 I’m pretty good with a paint brush so why not give it a shot.
 But, here is the problem.
 I didn’t want to use two or three colors to create an ombré.
 My studio is huge and already had a decent color gray on all the walls, but how could I ombré over a dry existing paint?

 I decided to use my artistic background and pray.
 Here’s how I did it...